 Killing time by blogging?
 You’ve got to be kidding me!
 There is a lot that goes on in between thinking of a topic for a post and having it go live on the blog?
 A blogger is a one-person show and has to don various hats to manage a blog.

 A Blogger is a;

-Researcher: A blogger needs to be regular, for which a minimum of 2 blogposts a week are a must.
+Researcher: A blogger needs to be regular, for which posting a minimum of 2 blog posts a week is a must.
 A blogger needs to think of topics that stand out, or how to write differently on the same topic everyone is writing on.
 We also need research, to present the right information.

 Designer: Sometimes photographs are not enough and a creative is needed too.
-A creative could be a badge, a quote, a message or something relevant to the post.
-While there are apps like Canva and PicMonkey to help you, designing an aesthetically appealing creative does take time and a thought.
+A creative could be a badge, a quote, a message, or something relevant to the post.
+While there are apps like Canva and PicMonkey to help you, designing an aesthetically appealing creative does take time and thought.

 Publisher: Once the post is written we need to draft it.
 A post is drafted to check if it is SEO-friendly and ticks all the boxes of the Yoast checklist.
 All this before we hit publish.
 Why Yoast?
 Because it guides you to write right and helps your post to reach out to more people by notifying search engines automatically once your content is published.
 It also helps in increasing the site ranking.

 Proprietor: While every blogger starts with a free blog, if you are serious about blogging you do graduate to a self-hosted one.
 A self-hosted blog (like this one) is your own site and it doesn’t come free.
 You pay for the domain name and webspace, annually.

 Publicists and Marketing Managers: As Bloggers we need to be our own publicists and marketing managers, to make our blog reach out to as many people as possible using all the forms of Social Media available to us.